nitad54448/yappari-5-1/README.md

 This button can trigger several commands:

 #### Delete points from graph ####
-You can delete experimental points from datasets visible in the Nyquist, Zr, Zi or lnR plots: just zoom in the region to show only the points you want to delete then select this action command.
+You can delete experimental points from datasets visible in the Nyquist, Zr, Zi or lnR plots: just zoom in the region to show only the points you want to delete then select this command.
 This is irreversible and it applies to the shown graph.
-Calculated points angle will not be erased (this action is not performed to differences plots nor to phase angle).

 #### Clone the parameters to all ####
 Copy the listed parameters to all datasets.
 Useful for bulk fitting in order to set proper starting point for all the sets.